 Task Person-months

 Phase 1 Phase 2

-Modeling, design 7 4
+R&D, Modeling, design 7 4

 Implementation, testing 7 4

 Manual, reports 1 1.5

 Project management 1 0.5

 Total 16 12

 Total project 28

 These estimate are partly based on our experience in the SHELL ICIS valorization project.
-In particular the SHELL project has that we can compare with this project.
 We satisfactory completed the SHELL project in about 20 person-months, and by comparing innovation and complexity levels, we can get an estimate for the required effort in this project.
 Our estimate is that phase 1 is a bit less innovative but somewhat more complex than the Shell project.
 However in the SHELL project, the overall approach to the problem was initially less clear than that we expect in this project.
 This required a few months extra in the SHELL project.
 Thus we think that in this project 16 months is a fair estimate.
 Phase 2 will be more complex than phase 1, but we can build to a large extend on the results and experiences of phase 1.